 Once you have saved a draft email, you can return to edit and send it:

 - On the Quickmail block click View Drafts.
 The Quickmail: View Drafts page will open, displaying a list of unsent emails ordered by the date that they were saved.

 - Click the Magnifying glass icon () to open the draft.
 You will be returned to the Quickmail screen where you can continue composing your message.

 To delete a draft, select Trash bin icon () in the row associated with the draft you want to delete.
 A Confirm draft deletion page will open.
 Select Continue to confirm the deletion or Cancel to undo.

 The View History screen lists messages you have sent from the course you are in.

 - On the Quickmail block menu, click View History.
-The View History screen opens, displaying a list of sent messages.
+The View History page will open, displaying a list of sent messages.

 - To open a sent message and view recipients, click the Magnifying glass icon ().
-You will be returned to the Quickmail screen where you can review message recipients, and view, edit or re-send the message.
+You will be returned to the Quickmail screen where you can review message recipients, and view or edit and re-send the Message.

 You can automatically include a signature in email messages.

 Note: Signatures do not affect From or Reply-to fields and appear only in the body of the message.